 31 – The Book on Tax Strategies for the Savvy Real Estate Investor | By Amanda Han and Matthew MacFarland

-32 – The McGraw-Hill 36 Hour Course: Real Estate Investing | By Jack Cummings
+32 – The McGraw-Hill 36-Hour Course: Real Estate Investing | By Jack Cummings

 Looking for a more textbook approach?
-The McGraw-Hill 36 Hour Course: Real Estate Investing is a complete curriculum for building wealth in today’s market.
+The McGraw-Hill 36-Hour Course: Real Estate Investing is a complete curriculum for building wealth in today’s market.
 Opportunities are practically unlimited when you understand the concepts of real estate investing.

-This book offers a well-rounded education on building wealth in real estate investing and it stands alone with veteran real estate investor Jack Cummings.
-In it, you’ll learn sound investment strategies start with a good plan, basic real estate terminology, real estate mathematics, why government officials are important, how to use the public forum to find the best deals, how to find the right real estate broker, how and why real estate properties go up and down and what to do about it, why location is not the entire story, why zoning is important and even how to change it, how to find property to buy, how to buy and sell it for a profit, how to use the exchanges to buy and sell real estate, and much more.
+This book offers a well-rounded education on building wealth in real estate investing, and it stands alone with veteran real estate investor Jack Cummings.
+In it, you’ll learn sound investment strategies start with a good plan, basic real estate terminology, real estate mathematics, why government officials are important, how to use the public forum to find the best deals, how to find the right real estate broker, how and why real estate properties go up and down and what to do about it, why location is not the entire story, why zoning is important and even how to change it, how to find a property to buy, how to buy and sell it for a profit, how to use the exchanges to buy and sell real estate, and much more.

 Final Thoughts on the Best Books on Investing in Real Estate

 The interesting thing about Carnegie is that he become wealthy through knowledge and hard work.
 Knowledge and hard work allowed him to create opportunities for investments.
 These two concepts are not only reachable to master but certainly plausible.
 With real estate investing, the possibilities are endless.
 There are many niches and markets to choose from, e.g., apartments, single-family, multi-family, REITs, Airbnb, commercial, and many more!